 With a heavy sigh and heart steadily slowing down, she filled her cup half way.

 “Why did you stop me, Dean?”
 Khailani asked, sensing him approaching her.

 “Because that may not be White Rabbit.
 You remember Chief Commissioner Alexis?
 They say the murderer wore a rabbit mask.”
 She held the cup to her lips and spared a glance towards him.
 “After his death, everyone who hated him started buying masks en masse.
-For all you know, a random person wore a mask and was ordered to taunt you.”
+For all you know, that’s a random person wearing a mask and was ordered to taunt you.”

 “You kill him and another pops up?”
 Dean challenged.
 “What are you going to do then, Khailani?”

 “There’s a higher chance it’s not ‘im.
 Could be a rival gang or our target drug group tryna scare us off,” Talia said.